eu-digital-identity-wallet/eudi-doc-testing-application/README.md

 ## Bug Reporting

-Inside the Serenity Report, there is a dedicated feature file specifically for tracking bugs.
-This file provides a [link](https://github.com/eu-digital-identity-wallet/eudi-doc-testing-application-internal/issues) of all identified bugs reported οn GitΗub, which can be found [here](https://github.com/eu-digital-identity-wallet/eudi-doc-testing-application-internal/issues).
+The list of reported bugs can be found [here](https://github.com/eu-digital-identity-wallet/eudi-doc-testing-application-internal/issues).

+The aforementioned link is also included in a feature file named bugReport.feature (which can be found [here](https://github.com/eu-digital-identity-wallet/eudi-doc-testing-application-internal/blob/develop/src/test/resources/features/bugReport.feature)), in order to be used by the Serenity Report.

-When opening bugs on GitHub as issues, the following format is used.
+When opening bugs on GitHub (as issues), the following format is proposed.
-It would be very helpful if the same format could be used for reporting all bugs.

 ### Bug Report Format

-**Smartphone:**

-**Device:**
+**Smartphone attributes**

-- Example: Samsung A54
+- **Device:** e.g., Samsung A54

-**OS:**
-- Example: Android 14
+- **OS:** e.g., Android 14

-**Application:**

-**Version:**
+**Application attributes**

-- Example: 2024.07.29
+- **Version:** e.g., 2024.07.29

 **Description:**
 Provide a brief and clear description of the issue.